When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Famous People Named Malachi

-• Malachi Thompson: American jazz trumpet player.
+• Malachi Thompson: An innovative American jazz trumpet player.

-Malachi in Popular Culture
+Malachi in Pop Culture

 Is Malachi an Angel?